11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 If you swooned over Leo in Blood Diamond it may have left you feeling pretty discouraged about your favorite accessories of adornment.

-There are undoubtedly a lot of blemishes in the jewelry industry, but some conscious jewelry brands are refining more than metals and diamonds.
+There are undoubtedly a lot of blemishes in the jewelry industry, diamond mining being just one of them.

-Let’s take a look at other brands that are channeling their inner-Rihanna by shining bright like a diamond.
+Let’s take a look at other brands that are channeling their inner Rihanna by shining bright like a (conscious) diamond.
+For more an ear(ring) full on how we chose these quality jewelry brands, jump to the bottom.

 1. SOKO